MikePeleah/Learning-Bits-n-Pieces/README.md

 # Learning Bits and Pieces
-Repository of codes produced for different learning activities.
+Repository for Bits and Pieces of codes produced for different learning activities.